MetaFam/TheGame/docs/enter-metagame/how-to-become-a-player.md

 -   You love what we’re about but you _really_ don’t have time to keep up?

--   You can freeze your player status by holding _enough_ Seeds.
+-   You can change your role to that of a Patron by holding _enough_ Seeds.
     **👉[Check your Seed balance here](https://metafam.github.io/XP/#/accounts)👈 &/OR 👉[Buy some Seeds here](https://balancer.exchange/#/swap/ether/0x30cf203b48edaa42c3b4918e955fed26cd012a3f)👈**

 -   _How many Seeds is enough Seeds?
-Let’s start with 50 Seeds, but expect this number to grow as time goes on because the number of “Frozen Players” is also limited to 150._
+Let’s start with 50 Seeds, but expect this number to grow as time goes on because the number of Patrons is also limited to 150._

-Together, the _150 Active Players_ & the _150 Frozen Players_ make up _300_.
+Together, the _150 Players_ & the _150 Patrons_ make up _300_.

 ### 😱  _**The 300 of MetaGame**_ **🤯**